sam-hatley/Exploratory-Data-Analysis-Course-Project-2/README.md

 ## Methodology

 The requirements are clear that each plot needs to have an associated _*.R_ file.
+What I'd like to do is create a separate file that just cleans and parses the data according to the requirements of each question, which I can then call from each file, rather than needing to duplicate work.

 ### Data cleaning